 Should I Stay Or Should I Go?
 Relationships are complex.
 The skills we use to build and maintain personal relationships are innate and unlearned.
 Others are acquired from our life experiences and role modeled from those around us.
 Some relationships are healthy and functional.
 Others are dysfunctional and/or abusive.
 In the beginning of any new relationship the atmosphere is fun loving and fairly easy.
 After the Honeymoon Stage people let their hair down and show us their true selves.
-Sometimes those true selves are not appropriate partners.
-When deciding whether or not to stay or go ask yourself “am I getting enough in this relationship to offset the pain of what’s wrong and what’s lacking to make grieving what I’m not getting worth my while? – Terry Real
+Sometimes those true selves don’t make appropriate partners.
+If you want to know what’s behind your bad behavior, the behavior that sabotages harmony, you have to understand what happened to you growing up.
+It doesn’t have to take forever to do that.

 Couples in healthy relationships have clear boundaries and mutual trust.
 The Conflict Resolution Stage is where most couples stand the test of time.
 With conflict resolution skills they are able to manage their differences without damaging their relationship.
 We all have different perspectives.
 If we can show empathy and validate our partner’s perspective, that not only shows you love and care for them, you have the maturity to obtain insight about others.